 - Maintaining a proper weight is crucial to the effective management of osteoarthritis.
 Being overweight is a risk factor for osteoarthritis.

 Surgery may be recommended if conservative treatment options, such as physical therapy and medications, do not reduce or end the pain altogether, and if the pain greatly impairs the person’s daily functions.

 Spondylolisthesis is defined as the forward displacement of one vertebrae over another usually the fifth lumbar on the sacrum or the fourth lumbar vertebrae on the fifth.
 Spondylolisthesis is less common among young children, occurring primarily in adolescents and adults.

 Symptoms resulting from spondylolisthesis vary.
 Some people have no pain or other symptoms.
 In extreme cases, the deformity may be a visible increase in the curvature of the spine in the lumbar region, which can affect movement.
 Often there is mild to moderate low back pain, particularly after exercising.
 If the forward slippage compresses a nerve, leg pain often develops.

 What causes spondylolisthesis?

-Treatment depends on the amount of slippage, severity of symptoms and age at the time of diagnosis.
+Treatment depends on the amount of slippage, severity of symptoms, and age at the time of diagnosis.
 Non-surgical treatments include activity modification, brace or cast application, physical therapy, non-steroidal anti-inflammatory medication and periodic monitoring of symptoms or slippage.
 Surgery may be indicated if there is no response to the non-surgical treatments, there is progressive or severe slippage, development of muscle weakness or changes in bowel or bladder function.
-Spinal fusion of the affected area is the most common surgery performed.
+The spinal fusion of the affected area is the most common surgery performed.